kampersanda/tongrams-rs/README.md

 ## Benchmark

-You can measure lookup times using *N*-gram data in `test_data` with the following command at directory `bench`:
+At the directory `bench`, you can measure lookup times using *N*-gram data in `test_data` with the following command:

 ```
 $ cargo bench
+count_lookup/tongrams/EliasFanoTrieCountLm
+                        time:   [3.9481 ms 3.9540 ms 3.9605 ms]
 ```

+The reported time is the total elapsed time for looking up 5K random grams.

-On my laptop PC (i7, 16GB RAM), the average lookup time was 0.81 micro sec per query, although the original tongram performed lookup in 0.44 micro sec per query.
+On my laptop PC (i7, 16GB RAM), the average lookup time was 0.79 micro sec per query, although the original tongram performed lookup in 0.44 micro sec per query.

 ## Todo